LedgerSync/ledger_sync/README.md

 ## NetSuite SOAP

-LedgerSync supports the NetSuite SOAP connection, leveraging [the NetSuite gem](https://github.com/NetSweet/netsuite).
-The connection and sample operations are provided, though the main NetSuite connection uses the REST API.
+LedgerSync supports the NetSuite SOAP client, leveraging [the NetSuite gem](https://github.com/NetSweet/netsuite).
+The client and sample operations are provided, though the main NetSuite client uses the REST API.

 ### Reference